unixorn/zsh-quickstart-kit/Readme.md

 I've included what I think is a good starter set of ZSH plugins in this repository.
 However, everyone has their preferences for their environment.

-There are two main ways to customize the list.
+To make things easier to customize without users having to maintain their own forks, the kit provides two ways to customize the list of plugins it will load.

-You can either add a new plugin to `~/.zqs-add-plugins`, or you can make a `~/.zsh-quickstart-local-plugin` file.
+You can either add a fragment file to `~/.zshrc.add-plugins.d`, or you can make a `~/.zsh-quickstart-local-plugin` file.

+#### Using fragment files

-If you're just adding plugins to the standard list and want to automatically get any new changes I make to that standard list (new plugins, new locations when existing plugins are moved, etc) then adding a file called `~/.zqs-add-plugins` with entries like `zgenom load githubuser/pluginrepo` is the way to go - the kit will load its plugins, then add yours on the end.
-You can also add separate files with plugins in the `~/.zshrc.add-plugins.d` directory.
+If all you want to do is add plugins to the standard list and you want to still automatically get any new changes I make to that standard list (new plugins, new locations when existing plugins are moved, etc) then adding a file into `~/.zshrc.add-plugins.d` with your extra plugins listed as `zgenom load githubuser/pluginrepo` (one line per plugin) is the way to go.
+The kit will load its plugins, then add yours on the end.
+You can add separate files with plugins in the `~/.zshrc.add-plugins.d` directory - my personal use case is having one file with all the plugins I use everywhere, and one that has extra plugins I only need on my work machines.
+This is the easiest option.

+#### Complete plugin list replacement
-If you don't care about changes to the kit's plugins, then go with creating a `~/.zsh-quickstart-local-plugin` file.

-To make the list easier to customize without having to maintain a separate fork of the quickstart kit, if you create a file named `~/.zsh-quickstart-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`.
+If you don't care about future changes to the kit's plugins and want to fully replace the built-in list, then create a `~/.zsh-quickstart-local-plugins` file.
+When the kit detects a file named `~/.zsh-quickstart-local-plugins`, its `.zshrc` will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`.

 **Using `~/.zsh-quickstart-local-plugins` is not additive.
-It will *completely replace* the kit-provided list of plugins.**
+It will *completely replace* the kit-provided list of plugins.** If you want to just add more plugins, use the fragment file method above.

-I realize that it would be a pain to create `.zsh-quickstart-local-plugins` from scratch, so to make customizing your plugins easier, I've included a `.zsh-quickstart-local-plugins-example` file at the root of the repository that will install the same plugin list that the kit does by default that you can use as a starting point for your own customizations.
+Creating a `.zsh-quickstart-local-plugins` from scratch is a pain, so to make customizing your plugin list easier, I've included a `.zsh-quickstart-local-plugins-example` file at the root of the repository that installs the same plugin list that the kit does by default that you can use as a starting point for your own `.zsh-quickstart-local-plugins` file.

 Copy that to your `$HOME/.zsh-quickstart-local-plugins`, change the list, and the next time you start a terminal session, you'll get your plugin list loaded instead of the kit's defaults.